matheus-pereira/elric/website/versioned_docs/version-25.x/TutorialAsync.md

 });
 ```

-We call `jest.mock('../request')` to tell Jest to use our manual mock. `it` expects the return value to be a Promise that is going to be resolved.
+We call `elric.mock('../request')` to tell elric to use our manual mock. `it` expects the return value to be a Promise that is going to be resolved.
 You can chain as many Promises as you like and call `expect` at any time, as long as you return a Promise at the end.

 ## `.resolves`